haminkim1/BF-GTW/README.md

 ### Profile Page
 [![Profile page][profile-screenshot]](https://github.com/haminkim1/BF-GTW/blob/main/images/profile.png)
 - The page shows their user details, highest score of each game mode and difficulty and a table logging past games they have played.
+- Games log from the table will be selected and tabulated based on username.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>